 - Outdoor sports from swimming and canoeing, kayaking and walking to the family ski resort of Les Rousses on the Swiss border, with downhill and cross-country skiing, snow-shoeing and tobogganing.

-- Beautiful villages with old abbeys like Baume-les-Messieurs, designated a ‘Plus Beau Village de France’ (Most Beautiful Village of France).
+- Beautiful villages with old abbeys like Baume-les-Messieurs, designated a ‘Plus Beau Village de France’.

 - Small spa towns with good treatments.